 ('single', 'ADJ'), ('tear', 'NOUN'), ('people', 'NOUN')]

-Tagging With BERT
+Tagging With BERTPermalink

 BERT similarly maximizes the likelihood of bidirectional likelihood function. x-tagger use huggingface transformers to fine-tune BERT for part-of-speech tagging